It from Knot: Emergent gauge theory

 \section{Emergent gauge theory}

 \begin{widetext}

 \end{widetext}

-We then discuss the Kelvin wave and knot dynamics on complex entangled vortex-membranes -- composite knot-crystal.
+We then discuss the Kelvin wave and knot dynamics on complex entangled vortex-membranes -- composite knots.
 By projecting entangled vortex-membranes into several coupled zero-lattices, the information of the system becomes the coupled zero-lattices with internal degrees of freedom.
 After considering \emph{the topological interplay between knots and the internal degrees of freedom} (internal twistings, additional internal zeroes) -- twist-writhe locking condition\cite{kou3}, different kinds of gauge interactions emerge.
-In particular, it is the 3D quantum gauge field theories that characterize the knot dynamics of the composite knot-crystal.
+In particular, it is the 3D quantum gauge field theories that characterize the knot dynamics of the composite knots.
 The knot physics may give a complete interpretation on quantum chromodynamics (QCD) and quantum electrodynamics (QED).
-The collective motions of composite knot-crystal are described by quantum fluctuations of zero-lattices: fermionic elementary particles are knots that are topological defects of zero-lattices with internal-twistings; \textrm{U(1)} gauge field (Maxwell field) are phase fluctuations of internal twistings of internal T-type zero-lattice; \textrm{SU(N)} Yang-Mills field are fluctuations of additional internal zeroes, ...
+The collective motions of composite knots are described by quantum fluctuations of zero-lattices: different fermionic elementary particles are zeroes that are topological defects of different zero-lattices with internal-twistings; \textrm{U(1)} gauge field (Maxwell field) are phase fluctuations of internal twistings of internal T-type zero-lattice; \textrm{SU(N)} Yang-Mills field are fluctuations of additional internal zeroes, ...
 Two composite knots interact by exchanging fluctuations of the internal-twistings.
-In table.1, we show the correspondence between different quantum field theories in modern physics and the different composite knot-crystals in\ knot physics.
+In table.1, we show the correspondence between different quantum field theories in modern physics and the different composite knots in\ knot physics.